0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 header:
   teaser: /assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/1.PNG
 ribbon: gray
-description: "An ActiveDirectory compromise case from Cyber Defenders"
+description: "An ActiveDirectory compromise case: adversaries were able to take over corporate domain controller.
+Investigate the case and reveal the Who, When, What, Where, Why, and How."
 categories:
   - CTF-WriteUp
 toc: true